keybase/book-content/07-git/00-index.md

 ## Keybase for Git
 Keybase supports free, encrypted, authenticated, and private [Git](https://git-scm.com/) repositories.

-You can put any kind of content in these repositories, but they’re especially useful for personal private repos, or for secret content shared among teams.
+You can put any kind of content in these repositories, but they’re especially useful for personal private repos or for secret content shared among teams.

-This isn’t the same as [GitHub](https://git-scm.com/), [GitLab](https://about.gitlab.com/), or other source code management hosting tools.
-But the repositories you create (or share with teams) can be viewed in the Keybase app.
-These repositories are *real* Git repositories.
-They’re 100% fully private, encrypted, and verified.
+These repositories are *real* Git repositories but you can view them in the Keybase app.
+They’re 100% private, encrypted, and verified.
 You can be certain they’re safe, not only from prying eyes, but also from malicious people who might try to change your code.
-(How dare they‽)
+(How dare they?!)

 ### Make a Git repository
 Navigate to Git in the app and click the `New Repository` button.
 You can make it your own personal repository or share it with a team.